dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 We define packing and unpacking functions to transform matrices with entries in Z_q to bit strings and vice versa.

-The function Pack packs an n1 * n2 matrix C with entries C[i,j] in Z_q to an octet string by concatenating the D-bit matrix coefficients.
+The function Pack packs an n1 * n2 matrix C with entries C[i,j] in Z_q to a byte array by concatenating the D-bit matrix coefficients.
-The function Pack(C) is defined as follows.
+The function Pack(C, n1, n2) is defined as follows.

 ~~~pseudocode
 for i = 0 to n1 - 1 do